tapetums/TTBase/TTBase.English.md

     dmMenuChecked: Whether it has a checkmark or not

 ###DWORD TimerInterval
-　The specification of sequential command execution with a timer.
+　The specification for sequential command execution with the timer.
 Specify the interval time in [msec].
 If you don't use the timer function, set it 0.
 　Inside TTBase,  the timer event occurs in every about 100msec.
 Commads are executed in this time resolution, so it is meaningless if you set a too small value.
 Set it at about 100msec unit.

 ###DWORD TimerCounter
-　Using inside TTBase.
+　This is used inside TTBase.

 ---